The Vice Presidency: So Much More Than It Once Was

-The role of the vice preside is the second-highest position of the executive branch and the first in the presidential line of succession.
+The role of the vice president is the second-highest position of the executive branch and the first in the presidential line of succession.
 If the president of the U.S. can’t perform his or her duties, it’s up to the vice president to take over.
-The vice president is also part of the legislative branch as the president of the Senate, and holds power to cast tie-breaking votes when needed.
-Interestingly enough, the legislative power of the vice president is greater than the power granted as a member of the executive branch.
+The vice president is also part of the legislative branch as the president of the Senate and holds the power to cast tie-breaking votes when needed.
+Interestingly enough, the legislative power of the vice president is greater than the power granted to a member of the executive branch.

 More recently, President Trump picked Mike Pence, governor of Indiana, in an attempt to rally mainstream conservatives to his campaign and also secure the vote of evangelical Christians.
 As another example, many see Joe Biden’s choice of Kamala Harris as an attempt to contrast his elderly, moderate appeal with her youthful, progressive image.
 While vice presidents have become more important for their strategic value to presidential campaigns, their duties do not end there.
 For instance, Trump appointed Mike Pence as head of the Coronavirus response team.